AdguardTeam/LegalDocs/privacy_policy/en/privacy-notice-product-windows.md

 Program updates check is performed periodically or when prompted by user.
 We do not store and use this data in future.

-### Filters updates check
+### <a id="filters-updates-check"></a> Blocking filters updates check

 AdGuard connects to its servers to check ad blocker filters updates.
 When it happens, nothing is being sent to our server.
 The program periodically downloads a file with all filters versions and their available updates.

-### Checking for available notifications
+### <a id="notification-check"></a> Checking for available notifications

 The check for available notifications is performed upon user request.
 When it happens, the next information is being sent:

 * Application Identifier

-### After the program crashes
+### <a id="app-crash"></a> Program crash

 If AdGuard crashes, it creates an automatic crash report.
 Upon the next launch AdGuard will ask you to send it to us.
 In this report, the following information is being sent: